-To help you figure out what’s out there, what it’s used for, and whether or not it’s actually going to be useful for you, we’ve rounded up a bunch of the key first and third party Switch accessories right here.
+To help you navigate the wide array of accessories currently available, what they're used for, and whether or not they're actually going to be useful for you, we’ve rounded up a bunch of the key first and third-party Switch accessories right here.

 If you’re not particularly enamored with the Joy-Con controllers and want something that’s a little more traditional you should consider picking up the Nintendo Switch Pro controller.

 Though the Joy-Con controllers do have a grip which unties them to form a single device, it doesn’t have a traditional D-pad and nor does it look quite as ergonomically sound as the Pro controller for longer play sessions.

 Despite the benefits of the Pro controller for the single player, it might also be worth picking up some extra Joy-Con controllers if you’re fond of multiplayer gaming.

 You might as well face the fact that not everyone in your life will have picked up a Switch.
 They're still kind of hard to come by.
 Though you could make the purchase of Joy-Con controllers a prerequisite for entry to your home, it might be better for your personal relationships to have a few extra controllers on hand for any impromptu multiplayer sessions.